 - Also for a windows application if you selected a text that is more than one line, then summary area displays [Complex value].

-Let us look at it with an example.
-Open a note pad application.
-First let us try with one line of text.
+Let us look at it as an example.
+Open a notepad application.
+First, let us try with one line of text.
 I will just write test in the entire notepad, insert a text checkpoint and click on the text in the notepad.
 The following is how this dialog appears:

 Now, I will insert two lines of text.
 So test and test 1 in two lines, look how this text appears in the Checkpoint summary: